 The plan of the paper is as follows.
-In Section 2 we introduce the required technical notation and terminology.
-In Section 3 we discuss the results and algorithms for convex polyhedra.
-The specialized results for boxes, bounded difference shapes and octagonal shapes are provided in Sections 4, 5 and 6, respectively.
+In Section 2, we introduce the required technical notation and terminology used throughout the paper as well as the particularly terminology used for convex polyhedra.
+In Section 3, we discuss the results and algorithms for convex polyhedra.
+The specialized notation, terminology and results for boxes, bounded difference shapes and octagonal shapes are provided in Sections 4, 5 and 6, respectively.
 Section 7 concludes.